nexmo-se/remote-patient-monitoring/README.md

-# Vonage Video Remote Patient Monitoring Reference App
+# Vonage Video Remote Monitoring Reference App

-Remote Patient monitoring app enables a nurse to monitor multiple patients' conditions remotely, and start a 1-1 video call with a patient when needed.
+Remote monitoring app enables a host to monitor multiple participants' conditions remotely, and start a 1-1 video call with a participant when needed.

 The app has the following roles:
-- A Nurse can:
+- A Host can:
-  - Monitor up to 10 patients at a time
+  - Monitor up to 10 participants at a time
-  - Start a 1-1 call with a patient
+  - Start a 1-1 call with a participant
-  - View a queue list of patient's call request
+  - View a queue list of participant's call request
-  - Accept or Reject a patient’s call request
+  - Accept or Reject a participant call request
-  - Receive alarm when a patient move away from the video cam
+  - Receive alarm when a participant move away from the video cam
   - Mute an alarm
-  - See an indicator on the loudest patient's video tile
+  - See an indicator on the loudest participant's video tile
-  - Subscribe to a patient's audio during monitoring
+  - Subscribe to a participant's audio during monitoring
-  - View the rest of the patients while in a call
+  - View the rest of the participant while in a call

-- Patients can:
+- Participants can:
-  - Join a 1-1 call that initiated by a nurse
+  - Join a 1-1 call that initiated by a host
-  - Request to call a nurse
+  - Request to call a host

 When you first launch the app, you will be asked to enter a room name.
-Ensure both nurse and patients have the same room name so they can join the same session.
+Ensure both host and participants have the same room name so they can join the same session.

 ## Architecture
-This app makes use of vonage video api to communicate between nurse and patients, such as call requests and missing patient alerts.
+This app makes use of vonage video api to communicate between host and participants, such as call requests and missing participants alerts.
-For human detection, we use Google Mediapipe Holistic library to detect a patient's face, hands, and pose.
-If a patient doesnt exist in the video frame, a signal will be sent to the session, so the nurse can get an alarm on the missing patient's video tile.
+For human detection, we use Google Mediapipe Holistic library to detect a participant's face, hands, and pose.
+If a participant doesnt exist in the video frame, a signal will be sent to the session, so the host can get an alarm on the missing participant's video tile.
   - Backend: NodeJS
   - Frontend: ReactJS
   - Video call/monitoring: Vonage Video API